m-reuter/ha-addons/vzlogger2mqtt/README.md

 Baudrate for meter (default: 9600)

+### meter1_pullseq / meter2_pullseq (str)

+Init sequence for pull meters (default "")

+### meter1_ackseq / meter2_ackseq (str)

+Sequence to recieve data in pull meter (default "")

 ### meter1_aggtime / meter2_aggtime (int)

 Time in seconds to aggregate meter data before sending (default: 10)

 ### meter1_interval / meter2_interval (int)

-Time in seconds between accesing a pull meter in seconds.
+Time in seconds between accessing a pull meter in seconds.
 Make sure that the time for the meter to respond is sufficient, even at low read speeds.
 Recommendatation for push-meters: "-1".

 ### meter1_device (str)